Back to Biographies

 Menlo Park, New Jersey is where Thomas Edison built his research labs.
 This was the first business or institution with the sole purpose of inventing.
 They would do research and science and then apply it to practical applications that could be manufactured and built on a large scale.
 There were a lot of employees working for Edison at Menlo park.
 These workers were inventors, too, and did a lot of work on Edison's ideas to help turn them into inventions.

 Thomas Edison has the patents and credits for many inventions.
 Three of his most famous include:

-- although he did not invent the first electric light, Edison made the first practical electric light bulb that could be manufactured and used in the home.
-He also invented a lot of other items that were needed to along with the light bulb including safety fuses and off/off switches for light sockets.
+- Although he did not invent the first electric light, Edison made the first practical electric light bulb that could be manufactured and used in the home.
+He also invented other items that were needed make the light bulb practical for use in homes including safety fuses and off/off switches for light sockets.

 The Motion Picture

 - Edison did a lot of work in creating the motion picture camera and helping move forward the progress of practical movies.

 - His middle name was Alva and his family called him Al.

 - His first two kids had the nicknames Dot and Dash.